HNI

 HNI Corporation Consumer Cyclical - Furnishings, Fixtures & Appliances Investor Relations →

-With a market cap of $2.7 billion, HNI is a mid-cap stock.
-The company generates a free cash flow yield of 5.8%, which is healthy.
-Return on equity stands at 4.1%.
+With a market cap of $2.5 billion, HNI is a mid-cap stock.
+Free cash flow yield is currently negative, meaning the company is burning cash.
+Return on equity stands at 0.1%.
 The stock trades at 1.4x book value.

 Share count has increased 72.2% over three years, indicating dilution.